In This Section

 - Perform research and aid discovery in medicine and pharmaceuticals, microbiology and biotechnology.

-- Enter the burgeoning environmental industries, including forestry, endangered species recovery programs with zoos and parks, water and waste management, and environmental conservation.
+- Enter the burgeoning environmental industries, including forestry, endangered species recovery programs with zoos and parks, and environmental conservation.

-- Serve the public as a forensic biologist or in the arena of public health.
+- Serve in the arena of public health.

 - Teach science in public or private schools, or with further education, at universities and colleges, or in public venues like zoos, museums and nature centers.